Starmer says Truss ‘driven by dogma’ over refusal to back expanded windfall tax

 But she called on ministers to go further, adding: “Britain led the world through the industrial revolution, if we grasp the opportunity now, we can lead the world in a cleaner, greener form of growth.”

+SNP Westminster leader Ian Blackford agreed that “setting the cap at £2,500 isn’t an actual freeze”.

+He added: “Instead of a windfall tax, she has chosen a new Tory tax, the Truss tax.
+The Truss tax that means that in the months and years ahead households and businesses will be punished with higher bills, higher interest rates and higher mortgage costs.”

-Ms Truss had earlier announced that the average household energy bill will be frozen at no more than £2,500 and businesses will be spared crippling increases.
+Ms Truss had earlier announced that the average household energy bill will be frozen at no more than £2,500, saving the typical household around £1,000 from October.

-The Prime Minister’s two-year plan paid for by tens of billions of pounds of borrowing will save the typical household around £1,000 from October and protect bill payers from further expected rises over the coming months.

 For businesses and other non-domestic users such as schools and hospitals, which have not been covered by the existing price cap, a six-month scheme will offer equivalent support.